pablogb/Marvelous/Readme.md

 ## Features

 * API Response Caching: Calls to the API are cached using Core Data.
 Caches are valid for 24 hours (as suggested in the Marvel API documentation).
-When repeating a previously cached request, the `If-None-Match` header is used to ask the server if our cached version is still valid and reduce bandwidth ussage if the information has not changed.
+When repeating a previously cached request, the `If-None-Match` header is used to ask the server if our cached version is still valid and reduce bandwidth usage if the information has not changed.
-* Improved filtering and search: The only way of serching through results provided by the Marvel API is by using the `nameStartsWith` paramenter.
+* Improved filtering and search: The only way of searching through results provided by the Marvel API is by using the `nameStartsWith` parameter.
 Unfortunately this is quite limiting.
-To help improve search results, Marvelous combines the API serach results with full text search on all characters that have been previously cached.
+To help improve search results, Marvelous combines the API search results with full text search on all characters that have been previously cached.
 This results in a faster and more intuitive search experience.

 	> The Marvel API documentation discourages fetching information not explicitly requested by the user, so unfortunately we may only rely on previously cached results to improve the search experience.